very-good-science/data-ethics-club/site/index.md

 ### Our Community

-Data Ethics Club is organised by a [small team](contents/contact), but has been built by a big community of data ethics enthusiasts!
+Data Ethics Club is organised by a [small team](contents/contact), but all our materials have been built by a community of data ethics enthusiasts!
 Check out our community contributors below. ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->